 Likewise, those interested in maintaining farms during a Shemitah Sabbath year have turned to a rabbinic interpretation, which effectively nullifies the law.
 By hiring non-Jewish hands to work the land, the landowner can claim to be following the Shemitah by not (himself) cultivating the land—others are doing it for him, and he is not laboring personally.

 In his book The Mystery of the Shemitah, Jonathan Cahn makes the case that nations who do not follow the principles of the Shemitah will be judged by God.
 He applies this warning specifically to America, showing how Ehul 29, the Day of Remission on the Jewish calendar, has coincided with drastic drops in the stock market, credit crises, oil shocks, recessions, sell-offs, and the Great Depression in America.
-Cahn figures that we just finished a Shemitah year, which ended on September 13, 2015.
+Cahn figures that we finished a Shemitah year, which ended on September 13, 2015.
 After that is a possible Year of Jubilee, a “super Shemitah,” according to Cahn, if it is the year following seven Shemitah years (7 sets of 7 years).
 In Cahn’s book, the Year of Jubilee could bring even more of God’s judgment on rebellious nations such as America.
-Adding to the portents of doom, according to Cahn, are the four blood moons and two solar eclipses in the current Shemitah year.
+Adding to the portents of doom, according to Cahn, are the four blood moons and two solar eclipses we’ve recently seen.

 In The Mystery of the Shemitah, Cahn relates many events concerning the World Trade Center to a Shemitah year: The WTC was conceived in 1945.
 Groundbreaking occurred in 1966.
 The twin towers opened in 1973.
 Terrorists bombed the north tower in 1993.
 Both towers were destroyed in 2001.
 The new tower, One World Trade Center, or the Freedom Tower, opened in 2014.
 Cahn points out that all of these years are Shemitah years.